Key Reasons to Join Your State Association

 - E-Blasts to keep you apprised of urgent and important professional issues

-- Access to "Members Only" portion of website, including an active job board, member directory and much more
+- Access to "Members Only" portion of website, including an active job board, member directory, important documents and much more

 COLLABORATION - Two heads (or three...or a hundred) are better than one!
 Keep in touch with your colleagues for creative problem-solving, brainstorming new projects and approaches, and for that much-needed emotional support!